marcusoftnet/marcusoftnet.github.io/_posts/2006-11-27-weekend-impressions.md

 this was the Salvation Army Christmas Concert and we were the "picturesque" Salvation Army-stuff in the concert.
 A lot of famous Swedish artists were there too.
-However the band played exceptionally well, i thought, and we probably raised a few eyebrows.
+However the band played exceptionally well, I thought, and we probably raised a few eyebrows.

 This week we have only two gigs - both on Sunday.
 And rehearsal of